canonical/real-time-ubuntu-docs/docs/explanation/schedulers.rst

 =======================

 Schedulers are like the traffic police of the kernel.
-They decide which process gets to run and for how long and when they run.
-The Linux kernel has several schedulers, each with its own strengths and weaknesses.
+They decide which process gets to run, for how long and when.
+The Linux kernel has several schedulers, each with its strengths and weaknesses.
 The default scheduler is the `Completely Fair Scheduler <#cfs-completely-fair-scheduler>`_, which is designed to provide fair CPU time to all processes.
-However, there are other schedulers that are optimized for specific use cases, such as the `Early Deadline First Scheduler <#early-deadline-first-scheduler>`_ and the `Real-Time Scheduler <#real-time-scheduler>`_, also many others with different use cases.
+However, other schedulers are optimized for specific use cases, such as the `Early Deadline First Scheduler <#early-deadline-first-scheduler>`_ and the `Real-Time Scheduler <#real-time-scheduler>`_, as well many others with different use cases.

-Different classes of schedulers are available in the Linux kernel, each class has it's own set of scheduler policies, like showed below:
+Different classes of schedulers are available in the Linux kernel, each with its own set of scheduler policies, as shown below:

 .. table::